-Each student will be required to submit a final paper in which they process their learning experience on the internship and link those reflections to a core critical global issue.
+Each student will be required to submit a final paper in which they process their learning experience on the internship and link those reflections to SIT's Critical Global Issues.
 Approved in advance by the academic director, SIT's Local Review Board (for ethical clearance purposes), and the internship supervisor, the internship paper may involve interviews and other data collection methods relevant to achieving internship learning goals.
-Students will do a final presentation to demonstrate how the internship experience enhanced their understanding of the SIT Critical Global Issue focus.
+Students will do a final presentation to demonstrate how the internship experience enhanced their understanding of the SIT program theme and of the SIT Critical Global Issue focus.
 The paper should also briefly document a comprehensive schedule and the specific skills and knowledge acquired through the experience.
 Rubrics for the paper and presentation will be shared with students before the internship begins.